If you have no negative information on your credit report, you will have a higher post-bankruptcy credit score.

 Bankruptcy will show up on your credit report for 7 to 10 years after your case has been closed.

 If you are facing bankruptcy, consider consulting with an attorney.
-You can contact Raleigh based, bankruptcy lawyer, Brent Adams and Associates by clicking here or by calling the toll free number 877-273-6823.
+You can contact Raleigh based, bankruptcy lawyer, Brent Adams and Associates by calling the toll free number 877-273-6823.

 Post a comment